 I saw Carter and Smith play and agree they are Hall of Famers.
 What I am saying is that Murphy is as deserving as each of them.
 Murphy had more homers and RBI than Carter (both players were first-round picks at catcher) and while he wasn’t the dominant defensive wizard that Smith was at shortstop, he made up for it in other ways, too.
-I realize that catcher and shortstop are important positions, they had longer careers and more All Star appearances, but Murphy is up there with them, or close to it, in terms of being enshrined in upstate New York in their company.
+I realize that catcher and shortstop are important positions, they had longer careers and more All Star appearances, but Murphy is up there with them, or close to it, in terms of being enshrined in upstate New York.

 A couple of head scratchers in recent years has been Jim Rice and Barry Larkin.
 I don’t mean to disrespect their induction, I just simply believe that Murphy is every bit their equal.

 Rice and Murphy were different players with strengths and weaknesses but when you look at their careers, I don’t see a difference, as both are Hall of Famers, except it’s just that one of them has been inducted.

 Rice clearly had the better batting average (.298-265), more RBI (1,451-1,266), edged Murphy in runs scored (1,249-1,197) and played in eight All Star Games versus seven for Murphy.

 Murphy edges Rice in home runs (398-382), stolen bases (161-58), won two MVPs over Rice’s one, and won four Silver Slugger awards to the two of Rice.